 TIPS TO EXPAND YOUR FACEBOOK ORGANIC REACH

 As Facebook approaches 2 billion worldwide users, it is fairly obvious we should be marketing our brands and content on the site to maximize exposure and influence consumers.
 For those who are already killing it on Facebook, this expanding your FB organic reach article will reinforce what you are probably already doing to attract to prospects and future clients to your content and real estate Websites.

 For the rest of us, Stephen Thiele has put together an excellent primer that discusses the type of information to provide, when to post your content, interactions with visitors, and other key factors we should consider.
 If you want a strong presence on the largest social media network on the planet, this article will get you pointed in the right direction.

 15 VA MORTGAGE FACTS YOU NEED TO KNOW

 As a spouse of a retired military vet, I am always pleased to find top-notch information that assists our active duty, retirees, and veterans.
 Such is the case with this key VA mortgage facts article by Luke Skar.
 It provides a list of 15 VA mortgage facts and myths to help those who have served our country better understand how VA mortgages work.

-Most veterans know they do not need a down payment to qualify for one of these loans but beyond that many are a bit fuzzy on exactly what else is involved (such as not having to pay a mortgage insurance fee).
-If you are fortunate to qualify for a VA mortgage, understanding upfront exactly what this type of loan can and cannot provide and what your responsibilities are is very important.
+Most veterans know they do not need a down payment to qualify for one of these loans, but beyond that, many are a bit fuzzy on exactly what else is involved (such as not having to pay a mortgage insurance fee).
+If you are fortunate to qualify for a VA mortgage, understanding upfront exactly what this type of loan can and cannot provide and what your responsibilities are is crucial.
 When ready to proceed, contact a lender who is versed in VA home loans for assistance.